Admissions Policy 2024.docx

 We will inform the relevant local authority of any student who is going to be removed from the admission register where they:

-• have been taken out of school by their parents and are being educated outside the school system e.g. home education;
+• Have been taken out of school by their parents and are being educated outside the school system e.g. home education.

-• have ceased to attend school;
+• Have ceased to attend school.

-• have been certified by the school medical personnel as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age,
+• Have been certified by the school medical personnel as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age.

-• are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period;
+• Are in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe they will be returning to the school at the end of that period.

-• the school can longer meet their needs and it has been agreed by the placing authority to remove them.
+• The school can longer meet their needs and it has been agreed by the placing authority to remove them.

 In order to promote safeguarding with our young people it is important for us to keep in direct communication with the placing authority and inform them when a student has gone off roll.
 This allows the authority to identify students who are missing education and be able to track those who may be at risk of abuse or neglect.
 If a student hasn’t attended school for up to 10 consecutive days, the authority will be informed and school will contact relevant people in order to ascertain the whereabouts of the student.
-(See Safeguarding Policy)
+(See Safeguarding Policy).

-Reviewed: June 2023
+Reviewed: June 2024

 Print | Sitemap

-This website is maintaned By Dave Somers ICT Dept Roselyn House School © KS Education 2023
+This website is maintaned By Dave Somers IT Manager Roselyn House School © KS Education 2024